anttisalonen/progbook/rst/quad1.rst

 *Exercise*: Modify your code to solve the quadratic equation for a=3.0, b=-2.0, c=3.0 (positive c instead of negative).
 This equation has no roots.
 What happens if you print out the values of r1 and r2?

 Now that we have a function that can solve the quadratic equation, we should try solving several equations and outputting the results.
-For the next exercise, let's assume our goal is to provide the roots for three different quadratic equations, namely.
+For the next exercise, let's assume our goal is to provide the roots for three different quadratic equations, namely:

 * x\ :sup:`2`\ -2x-3
 * -x\ :sup:`2`\ -x-1